 The Wine: The Marigny Chardonnay 2017

-St. Reginald Parish The Marigny Pinot Noir is a white wine from Willamette Valley, Oregon, made from 100% Chardonnay grapes.
+St. Reginald Parish The Marigny Chardonnay is a white wine from Willamette Valley, Oregon, made from 100% Chardonnay grapes.
+Medium body white wine, pear and golden apple on the nose with hints of tropical fruit, great mid-palate, savory and crisp.

 The Producer: St. Reginald Parish